SAGRNN: Self-Attentive Gated RNN for Binaural Speaker Separation with Interaural Cue Preservation: Algorithm Description

 \subsection{MIMO SAGRNN}

 As shown in Fig.~\ref{fig:subfig:miso_mimo}, a \emph{reference encoder} and a \emph{non-reference encoder} are employed to process the binaural mixture waveforms.
 The resulting 2-D embeddings are concatenated and then linearly projected to the size of $N \times L$.
 Subsequently, we successively perform block processing, decoding and overlap-add, akin to the SISO system.
 In this MISO system, the separation outputs always correspond to the reference ear.
 We formulate the MIMO system by alternately treating each ear as the reference.
 Specifically, the separation outputs for the left ear are obtained by treating the left ear as the reference ear and the right ear as the non-reference.
 The separation outputs for the right ear are obtained by swapping the inputs of the two ears.
+Note that the same MISO system is used for separation in both channels.
+Such a cross-ear referencing strategy selects the target channel by exploiting discriminative information within the ordered pair of channels.